Procedural Direction MA3 – Approval of damages settlement

 11. The application must include:

-(d) the evidence, documents and materials relevant to an assessment of the damages settlement.
+(e) the evidence, documents and materials relevant to an assessment of the damages settlement including liability notices.

 12. The Commission may refuse to approve the settlement if the application does not comply with the above directions.